 The first new line defines the response variable that holds the success message’s data 1.
 Then we call as_bytes on our response to convert the string data to bytes 3.
 The write_all method on stream takes a &[u8] and sends those bytes directly down the connection 2.
 Because the write_all operation could fail, we use unwrap on any error result as before.
 Again, in a real application you would add error handling here.

 With these changes, let’s run our code and make a request.
 We’re no longer printing any data to the terminal, so we won’t see any output other than the output from Cargo.
 When you load 127.0.0.1:7878 in a web browser, you should get a blank page instead of an error.
-You’ve just hand-coded receiving an HTTP request and sending a response!
+You’ve just handcoded receiving an HTTP request and sending a response!

 Returning Real HTML